aleoli/liqo/README.md

   kubectl get pods -n liqo-demo -o wide
 ```

+### Going Further

+If you want to understand and get more in details with Liqo, you can explore the documentation website:

+* Continue the Liqo journey by continuing to explore the [Liqo playground](https://doc.liqo.io/user/gettingstarted/play/)
+* Find out how to install Liqo on [your clusters](https://doc.liqo.io/user/install/)
+* Read more about the [Liqo architecture](https://doc.liqo.io/architecture/)

 ## Installation

 Liqo can be installed by using Helm.
 The configuration depends on the cluster type (K8s, K3s, managed) and the provider.
 Possible scenarios can be found [here](https://doc.liqo.io/user/scenarios/).